ali-akhound/FormGenerator/README.md

 # Blazor Dynamic Form Generator

-This project is a Blazor WebAssembly application designed to dynamically generate forms based on JSON configuration files.
-It leverages MudBlazor for enhanced UI and user experience.
+This project is a Blazor WebAssembly application designed to generate forms based on JSON configuration files dynamically.
+It leverages MudBlazor to enhance UI and user experience.

 ## Project Overview